ttran9/pd-weather-forecast/README.md

 # Live Demo

 - The live demo can be found [here](https://djforecast.toddtran.com/).
-  - This is hosted on an AWS Lightsail instance.
+  - This is hosted on Linode.
 It is an Ubuntu 18.04 LTS image that utilizes a Docker PostgreSQL image to store content such as searches.
+  - This was previously hosted on an AWS Lightsail instance but I wanted to try Linode out and for my use case there is no real difference between the two services.

 # Overview